Zile995/booster-um/config/CONFIG.md

 * `sign_uki` manages the UKI signing.
 If enabled, `sbctl` (or `sbsign`), will sign generated UKI files.
 If it is not specified, its value is set to `true`

 * `sbsign` manages UKI signing using the `sbsign` tool.
 If enabled, `sbsign` will be used instead of `sbctl`.
 After enabling this type of signing, the options in the `sbsign_config` node can be set arbitrarily.
 If it is not specified, its value is set to `false`

+* `colors` colors the output of the booster-um.
+If it is not specified, its value is set to `true`

 * `efistub` manages EFI entries.
 If enabled, `booster-um` will create a new EFI entry.
 If it is not specified, its value is set to `false`